Select Page

 The event is so long awaited that it possibly falls victim to overstretched expectations

-Four stars from Det Sku’ Du Se may seem niggardly but is actually above the average verdict of international reviewers.
+Four stars from Det Sku’ Du Se (Got To See This) may seem poor but is actually above the average verdict of international reviewers.